Advanced Certificate Program

 A University-Level Certificate Program in Yoga Studies

 Study yoga's rich and multifaceted history, texts, and traditions through a dynamic online curriculum and world-renowned faculty.
 Imagine an online grad school for yogis!

 Students can begin anytime, and progress through the courses entirely at their own pace.
 There is no time limit to complete the Advanced Certificate Program.

 Already taken online courses with YS?
 Good news!
 All of your previous courses count as credits.
 You are already on your way to completing the Advanced Certificate Program!

-Drawing on the latest and most cutting-edge research in yoga studies, this program offers students an in-depth overview of the development of yoga, in theory and practice, from its earliest origins in South Asia, to the contemporary world of global postural yoga.
-Through a robust curriculum of online courses, students engage in university-level coursework in the history of yoga, traditional Indian philosophy, textual study and analysis, as well as foundational training in the Sanskrit language.
+Drawing on the latest and most cutting-edge research in Yoga Studies, this program offers students an in-depth overview of the development of yoga, in theory and practice, from its earliest origins in South Asia, to the contemporary world of global postural yoga.
+Through a robust curriculum of online courses, students engage in university-level coursework in the history of yoga, traditional Indian philosophy, textual study and analysis, as well as foundational training in classical Sanskrit or modern Hindi language.

 Core Curriculum (22 credits)